nehalineogi/azure-cross-solution-network-architectures/aks/README-docker-singlehost.md

 The above architecture diagram contains a few key components

 - Two Ubuntu Linux VM acting as docker hosts.
-In this design VM reside on the same azure subnet but it can be deployed in enviornments where they have layer3 connectivity.
+In this design VM reside on the same azure subnet but it can be deployed in environments where they have layer 3 connectivity.
 - Default docker bridge (docker0)
 - Custom docker bridge red-bridge and green-bridge
 - Two docker hosts are connected to the same subnet.
 Containers connected to the bridge network on one docker host cannot talk to the container on the other host.
 Note: Bridge network are scoped locally and don't span multiple hosts.